Foreground Separation

 # Additional Controls

-As mentioned in the previous section, it is helpful to frequently switch between these foreground-only and background-only view to ensure that the separation is aligning with your expectations, otherwise make sure to mark more areas as either background or foreground.
+As mentioned in the previous section, it is helpful to frequently switch between the foreground-only and background-only view to ensure that the separation is aligning with your expectations, otherwise make sure to mark more areas as either background or foreground.
 You can also tweak the Mask tolerance and the Smoothing values to ensure the selection matches your character or object as closely as possible.
 Increasing the Mask tolerance will expand the selected foreground areas slightly while decreasing it will make the selection more closely tied to the object.

 Additionally, you can also lower or raise the Quality setting at the bottom of the options.
 This can significantly alter the current selection, so it can be useful to do this early on in your process.
 Keep in mind that raising the quality will significantly raise the time it needs for Wallpaper Engine to recalculate the mask.